 A capital replacement plan is not a maintenance plan.
 A maintenance plan is also a useful tool, but it focuses on yearly maintenance items, such as painting, cleaning, minor building repairs and upkeep, rather than on the replacement or repair of major building components.

-If you are looking to prepare a capital replacement plan, CMHC can help.
+If you are looking to prepare a capital replacement plan, we can help.

-Planning for major repairs and replacements is a housing management best practice, and there are a number of benefits, such as:
+Planning for major repairs and replacements is a housing management best practice, and there are several benefits, such as:

 Having a capital replacement plan in place will improve the financial viability of a housing project.
 Some of the financial advantages of planning ahead include:

-- more time for a tendering process, resulting in better quotes and lower prices;
+- More time for a tendering process: this can result in better quotes and lower prices.

-- lower maintenance costs due to having building components replaced before they fail; also, newer building components generally require less maintenance.
+- Lower maintenance costs: by replacing building components before they fail.
+Newer components typically require less maintenance.

-Older windows, roofs and floors can make it harder to rent units, resulting in higher vacancies and turnover rates, and less revenue for capital improvements.
-With a capital replacement plan in place, the housing project can use a methodical and financially controlled approach, resulting in fewer vacancies, lower turnover, and less negative feedback from tenants about any possible increases in housing charges.
+Older windows, roofs and floors can make it harder to rent units, resulting in higher vacancies and turnover rates.
+This can lead to less revenue for capital improvements.